Research Study

 2Brand Recognition Mechanisms

-This is why consistent design systems are so powerful.
-They don't just create aesthetic consistency—they actually make your brand easier for the brain to process, reducing cognitive load and building familiarity that translates to trust.
+That is why consistent design systems work.
+They are not only aesthetic.
+They make the brand easier to process, lower cognitive load, and build familiarity that reads as trust.

 The brands that are easiest to recognize are those that have created distinctive, consistent visual patterns that the brain can efficiently process and recall.